 To use metapad instead of Notepad, first unzip metapad.exe to C:\Windows,

 then rename the original notepad.exe to something else, and rename metapad.exe to notepad.exe

 Note: You can't make the switcharoo with Windows Explorer, you must use command line utilities.

 If you installed the Berkeley Utilities, you can simply do a

 mv metapad.exe notepad.exe [enter]

 You know this situation.
 Something breaks after you install the wrong app, and uninstalling it won't help.
 The only way to fix things is to completely reinstall Windows.
-Total Uninstall is a godsend in situations like that.
-It monitors your system during installations when you tell it to and allows you to completely undo changes by rolling back to a working snapshot of your filesystem and registry.
+Total Uninstall is a godsend for avoiding situations like that.
+It monitors your system during installations on-demand and allows you to completely undo changes by rolling back to a working snapshot of your filesystem and registry.
 It's a great tool, even if all you want to do is avoid cluttering up your system with remnants of software you want to try, but decide not to keep.